-The Chancellor of the Ohio Department of Higher Education established new OARnet governance in 2011.
+The Chancellor of the Ohio Board of Regents (now the Department of Higher Education) established new OARnet governance in 2011.
 Complete text and an addendum are available for download: Directive 2011-023 Consolidation of Consortia [pdf].

 Ohio Department of Higher Education CIO Advisory Board

 Member institutions are encouraged to participate on the Ohio Department of Higher Education CIO Advisory Board, as representation ensures that member institutions are given a voice in the future direction of the network, shared services and evolving technologies.
 The Chancellor of the Ohio Department of Higher Education appoints members of the committee to advise him/her on the development and direction of the integrated technology infrastructure needed to support the Ohio Department of Higher Education's education and technology programs.
-The members of this committee includes chief information officers or equivalent senior administrative officials responsible for information technology from Ohio’s public and private not-for-profit universities and community colleges, as well as representatives from private industry.
+The membership of this committee includes chief information officers or equivalent senior administrative officials responsible for information technology from Ohio’s public and private not-for-profit universities and community colleges.

 DHE-CIO Advisory Board Subcommittees

 OARtech provides a forum for technology staff from OARnet's member institutions to exchange ideas and share best practices.
-Attendees also provide OARnet with advice and suggestions on technical issues germane to the organization.
-All OARnet clients are invited to attend the bi-monthly meetings.
+Group members also provide OARnet with advice and direction on technical issues germane to the organization.
+All OARnet clients are invited to attend the quarterly meetings.

-The Ohio Department of Higher Education created OARnet as a consortium, which conducts its affairs under the administrative supervision of The Ohio State University.
-The Ohio State University is the legal entity, which is responsible for all contractual obligations of OARnet.
+The Ohio Department of Higher Education created OARnet, which conducts business under the administrative supervision of The Ohio State University.
+The Ohio State University is the legal entity that is responsible for all contractual obligations of OARnet.